 and ignite a nearby home or your own roof.

-Practice fire safety,
+Practice fire safety, have a family

-celebrate many holiday seasons to come.
+holiday seasons to come.

 A lot of cooking goes on during the holiday season, so there are many opportunities